25prabhu10/notes/docs/Concepts/Databases/MongoDB/MongoDB_Udemy.md

 #### DELETE Documents

 - `deleteOne()`: Deletes the first document that matches the filter.
 It takes a filter document as first parameter.
-This filter specifies a set of criteria to match against a document that needs to be removed.
+This filter specifies a set of criteria to match against a document that needs to be removed
-- `deleteMany()`: Similar to `deleteOne()`, this deletes many documents at a time.
+- `deleteMany()`: Similar to `deleteOne()`, this deletes many documents at a time
-- `deleteMany({})` will remove all the documents in a collection.
+- `deleteMany({})` will remove all the documents in a collection

-> `remove` is still supported but should not be used.
+> `remove` is still supported but should not be used

 #### DROP